Iñaki Berruet: Club career

 Berruet was born in Irun, in the Bidasoaldea region of the province of Gipuzkoa in the Basque autonomous community, and began his career in the youth teams of Irun-based Real Unión.
 After spells with Behovia and Real Unión's B team, he joined the Unión first team in 1990.
 They won back-to-back Tercera División group titles in 1991–92 and 1992–93, and on the second occasion also won promotion to Segunda División B. Berruet continued to play for the club in the third tier until the 1995–96 campaign, before joining Segunda División side Deportivo Alavés in January of that season.

 Berruet played a key role as Alavés won the Segunda División title in 1997–98, earning promotion to La Liga in the process.
-He made his top flight debut on 20th September, as Alavés secured a 1–0 home win over Real Zaragoza at Mendizorrotza.
+He made his top flight debut on 20 September, as Alavés secured a 1–0 home win over Real Zaragoza at Mendizorrotza.
 He made 36 appearances over the following season and a half, before joining second tier Villarreal in January 2000.
 He won top flight promotion again at the end of that season, and made a further 45 La Liga appearances for Villarreal over two and a half seasons.
 He joined Córdoba in the Segunda División in February 2003.

-With Córdoba sufferring relegation at the end of the 2004–05 campaign, Berruet left to join Lorca Deportiva, who were moving in the opposite direction.
+With Córdoba suffering relegation at the end of the 2004–05 campaign, Berruet left to join Lorca Deportiva, who were moving in the opposite direction.
 He spent one season with Lorca before dropping a division himself, returning to his roots by rejoining Real Unión.
 He played for the club for the next three years, helping them win their Segunda División B group and earn promotion in his final season.
 He retired in 2009 at the age of 36.